Physical Therapy, D.P.T.

 - If a student retakes the same science course at the same institution and earns a higher grade on the second attempt, we will use the higher grade to calculate GPAs.

-- In other situation (i.e. taking the same science course more than two times at the same institution; retaking the same or equivalent course at a different institution), if a science course is repeated, we will use all grades earned for that course to calculate GPAs.
+- In other situations (i.e., taking the same science course more than two times at the same institution; retaking the same or equivalent course at a different institution), if a science course is repeated, we will use all grades earned for that course to calculate GPAs.

-- Provide two references: One from a physical therapist and the other from either another physical therapist, or a faculty member or an employer.
+- Provide two references: One from a licensed physical therapist (Physical Therapist Assistant is not accepted) and the other from either another physical therapist, or a faculty member or an employer.
 A reference request form is provided on the PTCAS website (www.ptcas.org).

 All science prerequisite courses must be for science majors (a science course older than 10 years will not be accepted).
 Courses with a grade of C- or lower will not be accepted as prerequisites.
 Anatomy and physiology courses should preferably be completed with a grade of B or better.
 Note that students will be allowed to have one or two courses in progress at the time of interview (early January); however, the outstanding course(s) must be completed with the appropriate minimal grade, prior to commencing the DPT program in May of the year for which students are applying.